 We also schedule Fairy Godmother shows for middle and high school students during the season.
 Age ratings and descriptions of our productions are listed on individual show pages.

-Email Lauren Carr, Director of Education, Engagement, and Inclusion, to discuss appropriate shows for your school group and the curriculum support we can provide.
+Email Victoria Aslanides, Director of Education, to discuss appropriate shows for your school group and the curriculum support we can provide.

 For schools and groups participating in Fairy Godmother matinees, Ensemble Theatre may be able to underwrite or help offset the cost of buses.
 However, this requires a minimum of four weeks’ notice.